-I am an Assistant Professor of Anthrozoology at Carroll College in Helena, MT, where I teach students about learning, behavior, and how to train dogs.
+I am an Assistant Professor of Companion Animal Welfare and Behavior in the Department of Animal and Poultry Science at Virginia Tech in Blacksburg, VA.
+I teach students about learning, behavior, and welfare of animals.
 I am part of the Canine Collaboratory Research Group housed at Arizona State University.
 My research focuses on what maintains the human-dog relationship, how dogs learn, and how best we can train them.

 I earned my Ph.D. in Psychology (Behavior Analysis) at the University of Florida, in the Canine Cognition & Behavior Lab, under the tutelage of Dr. Clive Wynne.
 My dissertation focused on dogs' preferences for types of human interaction, the special relationship between owners and their dogs, and what human interactions function as reinforcers for dog behavior.

 I earned my Masters in Behavior Analysis at the University of North Texas under the guidance of Jesus Rosales-Ruiz and his lab the Organization for Reinforcement Contingencies with Animals.
 My thesis investigated concept formation in domestic dogs in the natural environment.

 I am a Board Certified Behavior Analyst and Certified Professional Dog Trainer, and have worked as an animal behaviorist at the Peninsula Humane Society & SPCA in San Mateo, CA.

 I share my home with my three dogs, Aegis (Belgian malinois), Hawks Hunt Iorek (German shepherd), and Ninja (mix breed), and three feline leukemia positive cats, Banksy, Omar, and Calamity Jane.
 I also have a clicker-trained Appaloosa/Percheron horse, Magic.